 A lot of gluten-free bakers shy away from using almond flour in recipes because, well, it can be a bit of a bummer.
 Since it contains a lot of moisture from the oils, baked goods like muffins, scones, or breads have a tendency to have a thicker, compressed texture.

 When biting into an almond flour blueberry muffin, that’s not exactly vision we’re going for.
-After years of developing gluten-free almond flour recipes, though, I discovered there are few important mistakes to avoid.
+After years of developing almond flour baking recipes, though, I discovered there are few important mistakes to avoid.

 First, blueberry and almond flour muffins must have an accurate wet to dry ingredient ratio and fat content.
-When creating tender, homemade almond flour zucchini loaf, I realized that the natural fat in the almonds means less butter or oil should be added.
+When creating tons of bakery-style gluten-free muffin recipes I realized that the natural fat in the almonds means less butter or oil should be added.
 This prevents a greasy, heavy lemon blueberry muffin.

 Also, I like to replace some of the almond flour with a less dense starch, which was an easy backing trick used when creating this 5-star lemon almond flour cake.
 Two naturally gluten-free options are either cornstarch or tapioca starch.
 They may be used interchangeably in a one-to-one ratio.

-Lastly, you can’t have a fabulously perfect bakery-style muffin without great flavor.
+Lastly, you can’t have perfect bakery-style gluten-free blueberry muffins without great flavor.
 When it comes to creating lemony recipes, the citrus flavor really needs to shine through.
 So these lemon blueberry almond flour muffins use a dose of zest along with lemon extract.
 Of course if you want to drizzle on lemon glaze frosting, I won’t stop you!

 These are DIVINE!!
 You have absolutely nailed the texture with your wet and dry ratio and addition of cornstarch/tapioca!
 As someone who is now gluten free – the texture of gluten free cakes and muffins has always been a disappointment.
 These are superb in the look texture and quality.
 I like that they are not too sweet.